Modifying Geographic Maps

 - Select a group level in the Geographic Map box.

-- Select Add.
+- Select the Add button .
 Designer displays the Edit Conditions dialog box.

-- Select Add Condition to add a condition line.
+- Select the Add Condition button to add a condition line.

 - From the field drop-down list, select the field on which the condition is based.

 - Choose the operator with which to compose the condition expression from the operator drop-down list.